stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ### Rewrite rules

-Haskell, being a pure language, gives GHC the magic ability to perform wide range of transformations over Haskell programs without changing their meanings.
-And GHC allows programmer to take part in that process.
+Haskell, being a pure language, gives GHC the magic ability to perform a wide range of transformations over Haskell programs without changing their meanings.
+And GHC allows the programmer to take part in that process.
 Thank you, GHC!

 #### The `RULES` pragma